markcerqueira/markcerqueira.github.com/README.md

 ## Introduction
-This repository is automatically transformed by [Jekyll][1] into a static site whenever I push to GitHub.
+This repository is automatically transformed by [Jekyll][1] into a static site.
+The source for this branch exists on the source branch and any pushes to the source branch trigger Jekyll to run on [Travis CI][15]; this generates and pushes the static site to the master branch.

 ## Set-Up
 * See this helpful [GitHub page on setting up Jekyll][11] - specifically the Installing Jekyll section.